 A more sensitive CRP test, called a high-sensitivity C-reactive protein (hs-CRP) assay, is available to determine a person's risk for heart disease.

 Normal CRP values vary from lab to lab.
 Generally, there are low levels of CRP detectable in the blood.
-The levels often increase slightly with age, female gender and in African Americans.
+The levels often increase slightly with age, female sex and in African Americans.

 According to the American Heart Association, results of the hs-CRP in determining the risk for heart disease can be interpreted as follows: